Elonkerjuu

 Elonkerjuu is a Finnish folk rock band.
-The band had started in the mid-1990s with lead singer Lauri Tähkä and was known from 1996 until 2011 as Lauri Tähkä & Elonkerjuu.
+Lauri Tähkä founded the band in the mid-1990s and it was known from 1994 until 2011 as Lauri Tähkä & Elonkerjuu.
 They were signed since 2006 with Universal Music Finland.
-In 2011 Tähkä left the band, which shortened their name to the current form.
+In 2011 Lauri Tähkä left the band and started his solo career.
+The band shortened their name to the current form.
 In 2012 Juha Lagström was chosen as the new lead singer.
 The current singer is Osku Ketola, who has been in the band since 2017.

 Lauri Tähkä and Elonkerjuu

 During the first years, the band based its songs on traditional music from Southern Ostrobothnia.
-Later, they started to write the lyrics by themselves, but the themes are still connected to rural life and the language used is Southern Ostrobothnian dialect.
+Later Lauri Tähkä composed their songs and wrote the lyrics.

 Lauri Tähkä & Elonkerjuu 2006 album Maailma on renki went platinum.
 The next album, Tuhannen riemua got a gold record on the date of its publication, and double platinum in ten weeks.
 Until early 2008, that album has sold over 80,000 copies.

 Elonkerjuu

-In March 2011 the singer Lauri Tähkä announced that the band's career is over.
+In March 2011 the singer Lauri Tähkä left the band and started solo career as the Lauri Tähkä.
 Later the rest of the band announced that they will continue under the name Elonkerjuu and in January 2012 Juha Lagström was chosen as their new vocalist.
 Johanna Koivu left the band on 2017 and Osku Ketola entered as a lead singer and a violinist.

+The band's bassist, Antero Naali, died on 29 December 2023, at the age of 53.